 Countryside walks can be enjoyed in over 450 acres of Nature Trail beginning at Dunton Hills in the south-west corner, continuing through the woodland of Lincewood to Marks Hill and finally to Willow Park.

 Langdon Hills Country Park with its views of the Thames and beyond is another popular attraction, as is the Wat Tyler Country Park at Pitsea.
-Set in 125 acres of unspoilt countryside, the park boasts the National Motorboat Museum, Marina, Art and Craft shops, Tudor houses and a 10.25" miniature narrow gauge railway.
+Set in 125 acres of unspoilt countryside, the park boasts an adventure playground, marina, art and craft shops, sculpture trail, tudor houses, visitor centre and a 10.25" miniature narrow gauge railway.

-Basildon also has an 18 hole municipal golf course.
+Basildon also has an 18 hole municipal golf course covering 164 acres.

 Postcodes: